Professional Advancement Program Overview

 Membership levels are determined by the number of continuing education hours on record with the Continuing Education Course Recording Program (all levels), successful presentation of completed orthodontic cases (Fellow, Diplomate), and passing both the written and clinical components of the rigorous IBO Diplomate Exam (Diplomate).

-What types of Continuing Dental Education (CDE) hours are accepted for Tier Advancement?
+What Types of Continuing Dental Education (CDE) hours are Accepted for Professional Advancement?

 CDE hours may be submitted for Professional Advancement that educate on any orthodontic philosophy or closely related subjects.
 Some examples of related subjects are functional orthodontics, straight-wire mechanics, sleep medicine, and TMD.

-What are the specific requirements for each Membership Tier?
+What are the Specific Requirements for each Membership Level?

-Fellow is the third Membership level of the Professional Advancement Program.
+Fellow is the third membership level of the Professional Advancement Program.
 Clinical case presentations are required for this Membership level.
 To apply for Fellow, applicants must submit the Fellow Professional Advancement Application, an application fee of US $45.00, and documentation for a minimum of 300 hours of CDE to Headquarters.
-Applicants are also required to present five (5) successful completed orthodotnic cases to IAO Education Committee Examiners.
+Applicants are also required to present five (5) successfully completed orthodontic cases to IAO Education Committee Examiners.

 It is highly recommended that at least one (1) case be presented for examination to an IAO Education Committee Examiner for review and guidance, prior to completing the remaining four (4) cases for Fellow status.
 Contact Headquarters for further information or go to the IBO Diplomate page for case structure and requirements.

-This board recognized status is given to the IAO Member who has submitted documentation for at least 500 CDE hours, has achieved all prior Membership levels, has passed the written examination for Diplomate Status, and has successfully presented 10 completed cases (five of which must be two years post active treatment).
-More information about case preparation for the exam, and other questions about the exam, and the application, can be fournd on the IBO Diplomate page.
+This board recognized status is given to the IAO member who has submitted documentation for at least 500 CDE hours, has achieved all prior membership levels, has passed the written examination for Diplomate Status, and has successfully presented 10 completed cases (five of which must be two years post active treatment).
+More information about case preparation for the exam, and other questions about the exam, and the application, can be found on the IBO Diplomate page.